Listen to one of our scientific editorial team members read this article.

 Effective laboratory sterilization methods are essential for working with isolated cell lines.
 For obvious reasons, you don’t want bugs from the environment growing in your nice culture medium, and, equally, cultures must be sterilized before disposal.
 Unless you are using microbiology microscopes to view your cultures, you might not be aware of any unwanted microbe guests.
 Time to buff up on the various laboratory sterilization methods, and how they work to keep your cells healthy, happy, and bug-free.

-The method of choice for sterilisation in most labs is autoclaving; using pressurised steam to heat the material to be sterilised.
-This is a very effective method that kills all microbes, spores and viruses, although for some specific bugs, especially high temperatures or incubation times are required.
+The laboratory sterilization method of choice in most labs is autoclaving: using pressurized steam to heat the material to be sterilized.
+This is a very effective method that kills all microbes, spores, and viruses, although, for some specific bugs, especially high temperatures or incubation times are required.

 Autoclaving kills microbes by hydrolysis and coagulation of cellular proteins, which is efficiently achieved by intense heat in the presence of water.

 The intense heat comes from the steam.
-Pressurised steam has a high latent heat; at 100degC it holds 7 times more heat than water at the same temperature.
-This heat is liberated upon contact with the cooler surface of the material to be sterilised, allowing rapid delivery of heat and good penetration of dense materials.
+Pressurized steam has a high latent heat; at 100oC it holds 7 times more heat than water at the same temperature.
+This heat is liberated on contact with the cooler surface of the material to be sterilized, allowing rapid delivery of heat and good penetration of dense materials.

-At these temperatures, water does a great job of hydrolysing proteins… so those bugs don’t stand a chance.
+At these temperatures, water does a great job of hydrolyzing proteins… so those bugs don’t stand a chance.